arcanemachine/phoenix-todo-list/support/containers/scripts/README.md

 ## Troubleshooting

-- If switching between Docker and Podman, you will need to delete the PostgreSQL volume, which may be in 1 of 2 locations:
+- If switching between Docker and Podman, you will need to delete the Postgres volume, which may be in 1 of 2 locations:
   - When not using a Traefik container: `support/containers/volumes/postgres`
   - When using a Traefik container: `support/containers/traefik/volumes/postgres`